Alex - stock.adobe.com

 "Using a mitigation group, start looking at what policies and procedures need to be in place for when the inevitable happens," Savoie said.

-Handling asymmetric encryption changes plays into the last aspect of mitigation, Savoie added.
-This means organizations need to start thinking about how to remain crypto-agile.
+Data in transit, however, is at risk of being broken by quantum computing.
+To counter this, replace asymmetric algorithms with PQC encryption standards.
+This task plays into the last aspect of mitigation, Savoie added -- that organizations need to start thinking about how to become and remain crypto-agile.

-"As standards change going forward, we need to ensure infrastructure is in a place where we can actually adapt to new threats and new technologies to mitigate those threats," Savoie said.
+"As standards change going forward, we need to ensure infrastructure is in a place where we can adapt to new threats and new technologies to mitigate those threats," Savoie said.
 "Getting your systems crypto-agile and forward-compatible to new standards takes time and is something you need to start working on now."

 PQC implementation options

-Another option is quantum key distribution (QKD), which uses quantum mechanics to securely exchange encryption keys.
+Beyond PQC algorithms, organizations can also consider quantum key distribution (QKD), which uses quantum mechanics to securely exchange encryption keys.
 Data encrypted via QKD creates a random quantum state that is difficult to copy.
 Many QKD protocols can also detect eavesdroppers.
 The National Security Agency, however, has stated this option is not viable on its own as it now stands.